Universal parameterized family of distributions of runs: Introduction

 \section{Introduction}

-We study distributions of the number of words in finite valued i.i.d.~random variables (distributions of words for short).
-The distributions of words play important role in statistics, DNA analysis, information theory, see \cite{{koutrasBook},{bertheRigo},{feller1},{JaquetandSzpankowski},{lothire},{Mood40},{bookRobin}, {Wald40},{waterman}}, and \cite{wolf88}.
+We study probabilities of the number of words in finite valued i.i.d.~random variables (probabilities of words for short).
+The probabilities of words play important role in statistics, DNA analysis, information theory \cite{{koutrasBook},{bertheRigo},{feller1},{JaquetandSzpankowski},{lothire},{Mood40},{bookRobin}, {Wald40},{waterman},{wolf88}}.

-Generating functions of the distributions of words obtained by inductive relations of words on sample size are inevitably rational functions, see \cite{{Bassinoetal2011}, {blomThorburn}, {chrysaphinou88}, {Flajolet2009},{Goulden83}, {Guibas81}}, and \cite{RegnierSpankowski98}. \cite{feller1}, \cite{JaquetandSzpankowski}, and \cite{bookRobin} obtain approximations and recurrence formulae for the distributions of words from rational generating functions. \cite{uppuuri} and \cite{antzou99} obtain explicit formulae by expanding rational generating functions into power series.
-However, in general, expanding rational functions into power series is not immediate cf.~Chapter 11 Section 4 pp.~275 \cite{feller1}.
+Generating functions of the probabilities of words obtained by inductive relations of words on sample size are rational functions \cite{{Bassinoetal2011}, {blomThorburn}, {chrysaphinou88}, {Flajolet2009},{Goulden83}, {Guibas81},{RegnierSpankowski98}}.
+However, unless all poles of rational function are known, we do not have its partial fraction expansion cf.~Chapter 11 Section 4 pp.~275 \cite{feller1}.
+In \cite{{feller1},{JaquetandSzpankowski},{bookRobin}} approximations and recurrence formulae for the probabilities of words are given.
+In \cite{{uppuuri},{antzou99}} explicit formulae are obtained by directly expanding rational generating functions into power series, i.e., \(\frac{f}{1-g}=f\sum_n g^n\) if \(|g|<1\) for polynomials \(f\) and \(g\).

 A word that consists of the same letter is called a {\it run}.
 The number of runs depends on the counting manner.
 Let \(0^m\) be the word that consists of \(m\) zeros.
-For \(x\in\{0,1\}^n\), let\\ (i) \(E_{n,m}(x)\), the number of \(0^m\) of size exactly \(m\) in \(x\) \citep{{Mood40},{Fu94}},\\ (ii) \(G_{n,m}(x)\), the number of \(0^m\) of size greater than or equal to \(m\) in \(x\) \citep{{Fu94},{antzou99}},\\ (iii) \(N_{n,m}(x)\), the number of nonoverlapping \(0^m\) in \(x\) \citep{{Godbole90},{Hirano86},{Muselli96},{antzou99},{Fu94},{feller1}},\\ (iv) \(M_{n,m}(x)\), the number of overlapping \(0^m\) in \(x\) \citep{{ling88},{antzou99},{koutras97},{Fu94},{Godbole92}}, \\ (v) \(L_n(x)\), the size of the longest run of 0s in \(x\) \citep{{Makri2007},{Phillipou86},{antzou99},{Fu94}}, \\ (vi) \(T_k(x)\), the stopping time \(t\) such that \(0^k\) first appear in \(x=x_1\cdots x_t\) \citep{{hirano84},{phili83},{uppuuri}}, and\\ (vii) \(N_{n,m,\mu}(x)\), the enumeration of \(0^m\) such that we allow \(\mu\)-letters overlapping with the previous \(0^m\) in the string \(x\) \citep{{akihirano2000},{hanAki},{Makri2015}}.
+For \(x\in\{0,1\}^n\), let\\ (i) \(E_{n,m}(x)\), the number of \(0^m\) of size exactly \(m\) in \(x\) \cite{{Mood40},{Fu94}},\\ (ii) \(G_{n,m}(x)\), the number of \(0^m\) of size greater than or equal to \(m\) in \(x\) \cite{{Fu94},{antzou99}},\\ (iii) \(N_{n,m}(x)\), the number of nonoverlapping \(0^m\) in \(x\) \cite{{Godbole90},{Hirano86},{Muselli96},{antzou99},{Fu94},{feller1}},\\ (iv) \(M_{n,m}(x)\), the number of overlapping \(0^m\) in \(x\) \cite{{ling88},{antzou99},{koutras97},{Fu94},{Godbole92}}, \\ (v) \(L_n(x)\), the size of the longest run of 0s in \(x\) \cite{{Makri2007},{Phillipou86},{antzou99},{Fu94}}, \\ (vi) \(T_k(x)\), the stopping time \(t\) such that \(0^k\) first appear in \(x=x_1\cdots x_t\) \cite{{hirano84},{phili83},{uppuuri}}, and\\ (vii) \(N_{n,m,\mu}(x)\), the \(\mu\)-letters overlapping enumeration in the string \(x\) \cite{{akihirano2000},{hanAki},{Makri2015}}.